-characteristics of individuals that may account for decreased voter turnout and other forms of activity.
-While changes in levels of education, income and other individual-level factors are no doubt important and should be analyzed, much of such research suffers from not taking adequate account of political and social context.
-This study analyzes data from a new large-scale survey and matches respondents with information about their city of residence from various sources in order to examine how the political and social environment in which individuals find themselves in affects their political behaviour.
+However, the issue of declining political participation has spurred a large literature and much debate not only the United States but also in many other western democracies.
+Much of the research on political participation and its decline, analyzes changes in the characteristics of individuals that may account for decreased voter turnout and other forms of activity.
+While changes in levels of education, income and other individual-level factors are no doubt important and should be analyzed, much of such research suffers from not taking adequate account of political and so-cial context.
+This study analyzes data from a new large-scale survey and matches respondents with information about their city of residence from various sources in order to examine how the political and social environment in which individuals find themselves affects their political behavior.

 As Verba, Schlozman & Brady note, democracy requires both a degree of voice and equality (1995, p.
 1).
 However, far from all citizens make their voice known through voting and even fewer take part in other forms of political participation.
 Those that do participate are not representative of the larger population.
 As we know, participants differ in fundamental ways from non-participants-education, income, race, gender and a host of other individual-level characteristics set active citizens apart from inactive ones.
 However, it is not the case that participation is equal between equally rich, well educated, white males for instance.
 As I show in this paper, even after controlling for many of the characteristics of individuals associated with political participation, activity rates vary between people in different places in the United States.
 So it is not just a matter of who you are, (or even who you are connected to, as social capitalists would have us believe), but also where you are.
-In order to untangle these overlapping sources of influence, I compare political participation across cities in the United States, taking into account not only individual factors but also the social and political context within which individuals operate.
+In order to examine the effects of context on political action I compare participation across cities in the United States

 Although cities in the Unites States vary on a large number of dimensions, in this paper I only focus on one: racial diversity.
 Race is of fundamental importance to American politics and one of the most striking trends in American society in recent years has been the increase in racial diversity.
-It is no longer accurate to differentiate communities' racial characteristics by the relative size of their black and white populations; increasing immigration from Asia and a rapidly growing Latino population are altering the ethnic make-up of America's cities.
 Are people living in cities characterized by high degrees of ethnic fractionalization more or less likely to take political action than those living in very homogenous places?